damotroll/troll-data-plugin/README.md

-# Smart Form Filler - Free Test Data Generator
+# Troll From Filler - Free Test Data Generator

-A Chrome/Chromium browser extension that intelligently fills forms with realistic dummy data for testing and demos using the Random User API - completely free, no API key required!
+A Chrome/Chromium browser extension that fills forms with realistic test data for development and demos using the Random User API - completely free, no API key required!

 ## Features